rusty-plasma/smallbigint/README.md

 In the current implementation, we go to the heap for anything that doesn't fit in 32 bits.

-This crate is already has a lot of relevant methods, but it is not really complete yet.
+This crate already has a lot of relevant methods, but it is not really complete yet.
 Patches are welcome!

 ## To do, and important: